 We reach 2012 and we see Tachibana getting a bigger name for himself.
 Shoujo anime “Kamisama Hajimemashita” gave Tachibana his first leading role in a romance series.

-Tomoe‘s demeanor comes off at the beginning as rude, uninterested, self centered, sarcastic as well as self destructive but soon things turn around we can see a caring and loving demeanor – with so many conflicting emotions at its core, Tachibana nailed all of this characteristics and emotions in his portrayal of Tomoe.
+Tomoe‘s demeanor comes off at the beginning as rude, uninterested, self-centered, sarcastic as well as self-destructive but soon things turn around we can see a caring and loving demeanor – with so many conflicting emotions at its core, Tachibana nailed all of these characteristics and emotions in his portrayal of Tomoe.

-His performance was, and still is, one of the plus points in the anime series – few seiyuu could be as well rounded when it comes to get the right emotions in pivotal scenes, especially when there’s a lot of “baggage” in that character.
+His performance was, and still is, one of the plus points in the anime series – few seiyuu could be as well-rounded when it comes to getting the right emotions in pivotal scenes, especially when there’s a lot of “baggage” in that character.

 With that being said, fans of the manga that, when the anime cast for Tomoe was announced, were disappointed with the cast director’s choice, were now head over heels with Tachibana‘s portrayal of Tomoe.